 - If at all these provisions are implemented, they would severely delay the entry of generic versions of the drugs into the market.
 India, being a developing country, simply cannot afford granting PTE and DE to every request, at the expense of access to the poor.

 - On the same lines, the Indian Pharma sector is largely thriving on the generic players, so the industry is hardly affected by the absence of provisions for PTE and DE.

 These provisions have long been sought by the Big Pharma lobby of the developed nations, by criticizing India’s ‘weak’ IP policies.
 Companies like Bayer, Novartis have tried to tweak with the legislature for the same purpose.
 Several generic pharma companies and access-to-medicines activists like Médecins Sans Frontières (Doctors without Borders) have constantly warned India about the effects of such provisions, saying that India will no longer remain the ‘Pharmacy of the world’.

-Implementing these would be advantageous only to the innovator companies, and millions will be stripped off their right to live a healthy life.
-This is being sugarcoated to say that these provisions will boost the trade and innovation in India.
+Implementing these would be advantageous only to the innovator companies, and millions will be stripped of their right to live a healthy life.
+This is being sugarcoated to say that these provisions will boost trade and innovation in India.
 On the other hand, if these provisions are not introduced, India will be under constant pressure to do so at the earliest, but it won’t kill anyone.
-Now it is up to the policy makers whom they are going to put first.
+Now it is up to the policymakers whom they are going to put first.

-About the Author: Mr. Swapnil Chandwade intern at Khurana and Khurana, Advocates and IP Attorneys.
-In case of any queries, feel free to reach on firstname.lastname@example.org.
+About the Author: Mr. Swapnil Chandwade intern at Khurana and Khurana, Advocates, and IP Attorneys.
+In case of any queries, feel free to reach email@example.com.